60 Second Lemon Law Assessment™

 We handle cases involving:

 These are not just shady practices.
-They are violations of Ohio’s Consumer Sales Practices Act and, in many cases, federal law as well.
+They are violations of Ohio’s Consumer Sales Practices Act and other laws.
 Dealers who knowingly conceal a vehicle’s history can be held liable for damages, and you may be entitled to a full refund plus additional compensation.

 If you suspect you were sold a vehicle with a hidden past, check the title for any branded designations and review the vehicle history report.
 Then contact our team for a free case evaluation.